 Program Overview

-The Israel Studies Teaching Supplement supports full-term courses in the United States about Israel taught by Israeli faculty, doctoral students, postdocs, spousal appointments, independent scholars, or other Israeli academics.
+The Israel Studies Teaching Supplement supports three-credit courses in the United States about Israel (or Hebrew) taught by Israeli faculty, doctoral students, postdocs, spousal appointments, independent scholars, or other Israeli academics.
 Undergraduate courses are given priority over graduate courses.

 Faculty Eligibility

-- Israeli scholars must have a PhD or be currently enrolled in a doctoral program.
+- Israeli scholars who teach must have a Master’s degree and/or PhD or be currently enrolled in a doctoral program to be eligible for this program.

 Course Requirements